I haven’t had a glazed doughnut since around 2014, but passing a donut shop in town the other day just gave me a craving for them.

 But people avoiding gluten and animal products shouldn’t miss out on the fun.

-These baked donuts have a slightly heavier texture than a regular fried wheat donut – they’re closer to a cake-style donut than a yeast-style donut.
+These gluten-free baked donuts have a slightly heavier texture than a regular fried wheat donut – they’re closer to a cake-style donut than a yeast-style donut.

 I actually planned to experiment with cooking these donuts the old-fashioned way: by deep frying them, but my husband smashed our stovetop last week so we’re on cold salads and oven food until we get it fixed.
 I will update this post when I’ve had the chance to give it a go.